 Mathematics Minimum of 350

 Reading Minimum of 351

-Writing Minimum of Essay score of 4 AND MC score of 340
+Writing Minimum Essay score of 4 and MC scores of 340

-TSI Assessment, v2 (TSIA2, (administered AFTER January 11, 2021)
+TSI ASSESSMENT, v2 (TSIA2, ADMINISTERED AFTER JANUARY 11, 2021)

-Mathematics Minimum of 950

-Below 950 must have a Diagnostic level of 6

-English Language Arts Reading (ELAR) Minimum of 945 and an essay of at least 5;

-Below 945 Must have diagnostic level of 5 or 6

-and an essay score of at least 5.
+Mathematics Minimum of 950, Below 950 must have diagnostic level of 6 English Language Arts Reading (ELAR) Minimum of 945 and an essay of at least 5, Below 945 must have diagnostic level of 5 or 6 and an essay score of at least 5

-Note: You may mix passing scores from the old TSIA and TSIA2.
-For example, If you passed reading and writing on the TSIA, and are incomplete in Math only, you may take only the math portion of the TSIA2.
-However, Reading and Writing are combined into one assessment in the TSIA2, so if you passed Reading only or Writing only prior to 01/11/2021, you must take the entire ELAR TSIA2 assessment.
+Note: You may mix passing scores from old TSIA and TSIA2.
+For example, if you passed reading and writing on the TSIA, and are incomplete in Math only, you may take only the math portion of the TSIA2.
+However, Reading and Writing are combined into one assessment in the TSIA2, so if you passed Reading only or Writing only prior to 01-11-2021, you must take the entire ELAR TSIA2 assessment.